keisersoze/assignment2/README.md

 The `matrix_wrap<E>` required no changes since the type knowledge on the wrapped matrix is restricted to the templated class `matrix_ref<E,type>` and so the wrapper is oblivious to the new features.

 ### Operators

 All operators have been defined externally from the classes.
-We have provided an overload for each possible combination of type of matrix (matrix<E, ...>, matrix_ref<E,type>, matrix_wrap<E>).
+We have provided an overload for each possible combination of type of matrix (`matrix<E, ...>`, `matrix_ref<E,type>`, `matrix_wrap<E>`).
 If an expression contains either only sums or multiplications between compile-time size matrices, then the type of the returned matrix will also be determined at compile-time.
 If the expression contains a mix of sums and multiplications then our operators are unable to determine the size at compile-time even if all the matrices sizes are known at compile-time.

-The operator* allows the client to multiply two matrices having the same type.
-A sequence of multiplication produces a multiplication_proxy<E> object which stores all the matrices converting them into a matrix_wrap<E> and the quasi-optimal multiplication order is decided at runtime using the largest-dimension compression heuristic.
-Similarly to the matrix class, multiplication_proxy comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. matrix<E,H,W>.
+The `operator*` allows the client to multiply two matrices having the same type.
+A sequence of multiplication produces a `multiplication_proxy<E>` object which stores all the matrices converting them into a `matrix_wrap<E>` and the quasi-optimal multiplication order is decided at runtime using the largest-dimension compression heuristic.
+Similarly to the `matrix` class, `multiplication_proxy` comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. `matrix<E,H,W>`.

-The sum can be performed using the operator+ between any two matrices of type T and U, as long as the operator+ is defined between two expressions having those two types, and returns a new matrix having as element type the type that one would get by summing two expressions of type T and U.
+The sum can be performed using the `operator+` between any two matrices of type `T` and `U`, as long as the `operator+` is defined between two expressions having those two types, and returns a new matrix having as element type the type that one would get by summing two expressions of type `T` and `U`.